 Teatower

-Earl Grey Superior flavoured black tea lemon orange - Teatower
+Earl Grey Superior - Lemon Orange Black Tea - Teatower

-Earl Grey Superior flavoured black tea lemon orange - Teatower
+Earl Grey Superior - Lemon Orange Black Tea - Teatower

 Couldn't load pickup availability

-A British classic elevated with a touch of Mediterranean sunshine.
-The robust black tea beloved by British earls, enhanced by fresh citrus zest and natural bergamot fragrance.
-Morning has never been so elegant.
+A timeless English classic elevated with a touch of Mediterranean sunshine.
+The full-bodied black tea beloved by British earls, enhanced with fresh citrus zest and natural bergamot essence.
+Mornings have never been this elegant.

-Our Earl Grey Supérieur is a reimagining of the most famous of all flavoured teas.
-Where traditional Earl Grey relies solely on bergamot, we've added real lemon zest and natural orange essence — creating a brighter, livelier, more contemporary version.
+Our Earl Grey Superior is a refined take on the world's most famous flavoured tea.
+Where traditional Earl Grey relies on bergamot alone, we've added real lemon zest and natural orange aroma — creating a brighter, livelier, more contemporary version.

 Tasting Profile

-When brewed, the liquor develops a deep amber-red colour, brilliant and inviting.
-On the nose, you'll first discover the woody, malty character of black tea, quickly followed by bright, zesty citrus notes.
-On the palate, the attack is round and warming — the black tea provides structure and body, while lemon and orange dance across the palate with refreshing vibrancy.
-The finish is long, citrusy, slightly astringent, in the manner of a great English tea.
+When brewed, the liquor reveals a deep amber-red color, bright and inviting.
+On the nose, you'll first notice the woody, malty character of black tea, quickly followed by vibrant, zesty citrus notes.
+On the palate, the opening is smooth and warming — the black tea provides structure and body, while lemon and orange dance across the tongue with refreshing brightness.
+The finish is long, citrusy, slightly astringent, in the manner of a fine English tea.

-Earl Grey is the quintessential morning tea: its caffeine accompanies you gently, and its citrus character awakens the senses.
-It's also perfect for English tea time (around 4pm), with a splash of milk for the "British style," or neat to appreciate the full subtlety of the citrus.
-It's also a tea for reading and contemplation — perfect for grey winter mornings.
+Earl Grey is the quintessential morning tea: its caffeine lifts you gently, while its citrus character awakens the senses.
+It's also perfect at traditional English tea time (around 4pm), with a splash of milk for a "British style" experience, or plain to savour the full citrus complexity.
+It's also a tea for reading and reflection — ideal for grey winter mornings.

 Food Pairings

-Sublime with warm scones and bitter orange marmalade, butter biscuits, or lemon cake.
-Also perfect with sourdough toast, salted butter and marmalade.
+Sublime with warm scones and bitter orange marmalade, buttery shortbread, or lemon cake.
+Also perfect with a slice of sourdough bread, salted butter and marmalade.
 For more elegant tea times: cucumber sandwiches.

 Ingredients